niasmeadows/nf_hw2/README.md

 ## WHAT TO SPECIFY
 1. `params.reads`: the input paired-end reads in fastq.gz format.
-2. `params.outdir`: the output directory where the assembled fasta files will be put

 ## THE FLOW
 To execute the workflow, follow these steps: